Sometimes it's necessary to adjust the pitch detector range of the APT Process to recognise the full range of a signal.

 We will continue to use the flute example to show how to do both of these.

-Method 1: In the APT Control Panel shown right, a new value for the Guide High Frequency pitch limit (shown in the red box) can be entered in by moving the slider or typed in.
-We show entering in a value of 900 Hz - which is more appropriate for a flute.
+Method 1: In the Processing section of the APT Control Panel shown above, a new value for the Guide High Frequency pitch limit (shown in the red box) can be entered in by moving the slider or typing in.
+Try entering a higher frequency if the system is not recognising the fundamental pitch of all the notes.

 The effect of the new value can be immediately checked by pressing the Space Bar to reprocess the signal with the new value.
 The new pitch trace will be displayed and the audio played.

-Below we show before and after using the correct upper limit.
+Below we show before and after using the correct upper limit for the flute signal in question.

 Upper limit 600 Hz.
 (Before correction)